woodpecker-ci/woodpecker/docs/docs/30-administration/75-addons/20-creating-addons.md

 ### Compile for different versions

-As long as there were no changes to Woodpecker's interfaces or they are backwards-compatible, you can easily compile the addon for multiple version by changing the version of `go.woodpecker-ci.org/woodpecker/woodpecker/v2` using `go get` before compiling.
+As long as there are no changes to Woodpecker's interfaces or they are backwards-compatible, you can easily compile the addon for multiple version by changing the version of `go.woodpecker-ci.org/woodpecker/woodpecker/v2` using `go get` before compiling.

 ## Logging